 Pork ribs have a long tradition in the old world of barbecue, ranking up there with brisket and pulled pork in competitions as a true art form.
 Successful pork ribs are tender and flavorful with a nice smoky taste.
-To achieve this, they need to be cooked low and slow with a good dose of smoke.
+To achieve this, the ribs need to be cooked low and slow with a good dose of smoke.
 This means you need a smoker, your choice of wood, a spice rub, and a lot of time and patience.
-(If you don't have a smoker, you can use a kettle charcoal grill.)
-A full rack of ribs can be smoked in about 4 hours, but if you have the time, try and go the distance—the longer you smoke, the more flavor it will produce.
+If you do not have a smoker, you can use a kettle charcoal grill.
+A full rack of ribs can be smoked in about 4 hours, but if you have the time, let it cook longer—the longer you smoke, the more flavor you will get.

-The first step in making pork ribs is to ready the rack.
+The first step in making pork ribs is to get the meat seasoned, but first, the meat must be membrane-free.
 Let the ribs come up to room temperature, rinse off in cold water, and remove the membrane from the back.
-Although some cooks believe you don't have to remove the membrane, others feel that it is a must.
-The membrane blocks the uptake of smoke and creates a barrier to your seasonings.
+Although some cooks believe you do not have to remove the membrane, others feel that it is a must.
+The membrane (called the peritoneum) is a paper-thin piece of tissue that is attached to the underside of the ribs.
+The membrane can block the uptake of smoke and create a barrier to your seasonings.

 Seasoning the Ribs